Prospero-Unity/qa-api/README.md

 ## Summary

-> API service that provides questions and answers about specified products
+> API service that provides questions and answers for clothing products

 ## Main Technologies
 * PostgresSQL: Version 14